oyvindhg/TTK4155-byggern/README.md

 	(this figure shows the wave forms without wait-states).

 	When ALE goes from high to low, there is a valid address on AD7:0.
 ALE is low during a data transfer.

+SRAM Adress choice
+	We have chosen to set bit A0 (the most significant bit) of the adress to constant ground.
+This is because the adress is not needed.
+We only need 2048 adresses for our SRAM, and removing A0 gives us exactly (2^11).
+	It is still included in the GAL-logic however, for correct decoding.
+If we need to include more sram in later stages of the project / future applications, then this adress-bit would need to be transferred from our Atmega162

 SFIOR - Special Function IO Register